ricott/homey-com.volvocars/README.txt

-Before adding a car you need to go to app settings and select region.
-Different parts of the world use different APIs from Volvo On Call so it is important to select the correct region to find your car.

-When adding a car you are prompted for your Volvo On Call username and password.
+Control your Volvo car using the Volvo On Call API via your Homey.

 Triggers
 - Car left home